-A Different American Dream follows the story of this upheaval and the remarkable attempts of some tribal leaders to save their land and the future of their society.
-Their journey becomes a broader story and asks the universal questions: What is the true meaning of wealth and what is the meaning of home?
+A Different American Dream follows the story of this upheaval and the remarkable attempts of tribal leaders to save their land and the future of their society.
+Their journey is part of a broader story, which raises universal questions: What is the true meaning of wealth and home?

 3 Generations is committed to supporting the rights, culture, land and health of all Native American tribes in the United States.